 “Which season do you like best?” was another question my sister and I would discuss.
 Winter offered Christmas.
 Summer offered school-less, barefoot days, swimming and camping.
 Spring meant orchards in bloom, Easter, newness.

 When I returned with my husband in midlife to my native state of Colorado, I found that daily life was even more determined by the seasons here, especially winter and summer.
 I found that Spring near the Rockies is a matter of winter and summer fighting it out until summer wins a precarious victory.

 But fall remains my favorite season, a time of the year that most inspires me to write poems.
-As I prepare this collection, I find myself in the Autumn of my life.
+As I prepare Remembering Softly: A Life In Poems, I find myself in the Autumn of my life.
 Christmas doesn’t bring quite the same delight and anticipation except as our grown children and our six grandchildren share the celebrations with my husband and me.
 Summer I love in this high country, where wildflowers bloom from spring to early fall, the scent of summer rains on prairie grasses imparts indescribable sweetness, and sunsets paint glorious colors across the wide sky.

 But fall … During this season of life colors have muted a little, most storms have settled, and anticipation of change keeps one mindful that each era of life comes—and then passes.
 We must gather the harvest, the fruit, the beauty—as I do from my garden—and preserve it, distill it, package it to sustain us in the winter and to share with others.